CDS-6000 pyrolyser range

-Analytical pyrolysis requires accurate control of pyrolysis temperature, pyrolysis time, and temperature ramp rate, the Model 6000 series provides control of all three parameters.
+Analytical pyrolysis requires accurate control of pyrolysis temperature, pyrolysis time, and temperature ramp rate, the Model 6000 analytical pyrolysis system series provide control of all three parameters.
 Analytical runs may be programmed up to ten steps per sample from ambient to 1400°C with automatic control of the on-line valve, interface temperature, and GC ready/start for each step.
 The unique interfacing design permits a direct pyrolysis path to the GC inlet or rapid sample heating and transfer to the trap without interrupting the pneumatics of the GC.
 The transfer line can be co-installed with a GC liquid autosampler and can be removed in under 15 seconds if required.

 CDS pyrolysers employ resistively heated filaments ensuring there are no secondary pyrolysis fragments or condensation loss of high boiling point compounds.
 The systems can be installed quickly onto any GC/GCMS with control either by the built-in touch screen or PC software that is pre-programmed with a library of pyrolysis and thermal desorption methods.

 - Install onto any commercially available gas chromatograph/GCMS/FTIR